unionai-oss/pandera/docs/source/dataframe_schemas.rst

 MultiIndex Indexes
 ~~~~~~~~~~~~~~~~~~

-The :py:class:`pandera.MultiIndex` class allows you to define multi-index
+The :class:`~pandera.schema_components.MultiIndex` class allows you to define multi-index
 indexes by composing a list of ``pandera.Index`` objects.

 .. testcode:: multiindex_indexes